minetest-mods/technic/manual.md

 (technic:battery) and now Lead Block is used as a main component of HV nuclear reactor layout instead of stainless steel block.

 Sulfur is a part of Technic mod itself.
-It is mainly found around lava caverns though not all lava caves have this mineral.
+It can be found around lava caves though not all lava caves have this mineral.
 So, there is some randomness to its generation.

 Iron is part of the basic Minetest game.
 It is found from elevation